thenumbernine/vec-lua/README.md

 # Vector Math Library in Lua

+This is slowly getting taken over by my matrix library.

 ### Dependencies:

 - http://github.com/thenumbernine/lua-ext
-- http://github.com/thenumbernine/lua-parser for building vector classes of arbitrary sizes
+- http://github.com/thenumbernine/lua-parser for building vector classes of arbitrary sizes, and for storing functions as an AST for auto-inlining and Lua optimizations.